 No matter what you plan to do after you graduate, experiencing in-depth scholarship will help you along.
 The skills you learn will be applicable in a job environment or in graduate school.
 Both prospective employers and graduate schools recognize that students who have this kind of experience are better prepared than many of their peers.
 Many students give presentations at professional meetings, co-author papers, or produce other published or juried products that help build impressive resumes.

 Students get involved in scholarly/creative projects in several different ways.

 - A faculty member whose class you take may observe that you have the potential to work independently and invite you to participate.

 - You may learn of projects from more senior classmates who are doing research, or from faculty presentations, and ask the collaborating professor if you may join the project.

-- You may develop your own idea for a scholarly or creative project based on class activities, readings, research for class assignments, or in-class discussions; you can then approach a faculty member you think would make a good advisor for that project.
+- You may develop your own idea for a scholarly or creative project based on class activities, readings, research for class assignments, or in-class discussions; you can then approach a faculty member you think would make a good mentor and advisor for that project.

-What does Student Faculty Research involve?
+What does Student-Faculty Research involve?

 No two projects are alike, however, some activities/attributes are common to most or all projects.
 You need to:

 - Be self-motivated and work on the project consistently